 Finally you have to minimize your liabilities.

 This doesn’t mean you should never take on debt.
-I want to encourage you to look closely at WHY you’re taking on the debt.
-The way to manage debt properly, is to look at what your debt to equity ratio will look like, once you’ve taken on the debt.
-Look at your total debt divided by your equity on a comparative basis each month, and monitor the trend.
-Does your time billing and accounting software make it easy to do this?
+I want to encourage you to look closely at why you’re taking on the debt.
+The way to manage debt properly is to look at what your debt to equity ratio will be once you’ve taken on the debt.
+Check out your total debt divided by your equity on a comparative basis each month, and monitor the trend.

 You borrow money.

 You should invest that money into assets (so it doesn’t dilute equity).
-Remember that assets – liabilities = equity.
-Borrowing the money won’t affect your equity, initially, because the borrowed money goes into your bank account.
+Remember that assets minus liabilities equal equity.
+Borrowing the money won’t affect your equity initially, because the borrowed money goes into your bank account.
 That increases assets by the exact same amount that you increased liabilities.
 Next you start paying interest.
 That reduces net income, which reduces equity.
-So your return on investment based on what you invest that money in, has to be greater than the interest you’re paying on the debt.
+So your return on investment based on how you invest that money has to be greater than the interest you’re paying on the debt.
 Otherwise you’re losing money, and with that, the value of your business is decreasing.
 This is why it is so important to have a good reporting area within your time billing and accounting software.
 You have to be able to look at this stuff frequently.

 The assets you purchase should help you increase profits.
 This could be machinery and equipment, that help you increase efficiency.
 That increased efficiency should help increase profits.
-Increased profits, increase equity.
-Use those profits to pay down the debt, and that increase in equity becomes more and more permanent.
+Increased profits increase equity.
+Use those profits to pay down the debt, and that growth in equity becomes more and more permanent.

 The financial reports are, or should be, the ultimate output of your time billing and accounting software.
 Find out if you have the right tools, and then learn how to use them.
 If you’re not an accountant, then it probably makes sense to schedule some time with one to go over these kinds of reports.
 Learn how to generate them, and learn how to analyze and understand them.